OlivierStankiewicz/map_generator/Readme.md

 ---

 **Note:**
 This project is under active development.
-More features and improvements are
+More features and improvements are planned.